-The w88 of Nevada, Reno’s Department of Gender, w88, and Identity will host two upcoming events centered around transforming the outdoors and decolonizing outdoor spaces.
+The University of w88, Reno’s Department of Gender, w88, and Identity will host two upcoming w88 centered around transforming the outdoors and decolonizing outdoor spaces.

 “The theme for our March events is ‘Decolonizing the Outdoors,’ which is part of a broader discussion on transformative visions for health in our community,” Prisca Gayles, assistant professor of GRI and sociology, said.
 “These events feature Indigenous w88 and community experts who have worked hard and continue to be stewards, protectors and defenders of land and water rights in Northern Nevada.”